KCA Partners with PLAD on Land Grab Action

 Following an agenda-setting meeting with the Devolution CS, Ann Waiguru, on August 6th at Hay Adam's hotel, the following was presented as diaspora's collective agenda for the President's attention.

 The Kenyan Community Abroad (KCA) is the oldest organization of Kenyans abroad, also the organization that got dual citizenship in the constitution.
 Together with other diaspora organizations in Europe, Asia and Africa, we form a federation that unites our common pursuits, namely, the Kenya Diaspora Alliance (KDA).
 This should dispel the notion that Kenyans abroad are not organized.
-We squabble, but we’re heading in the right direction.
-I present the following issues as collectively agreed on in our meetings of diaspora representatives and professionals.
+The following are issues as collectively agreed on in our meetings of diaspora representatives and professionals.

-Mr. President, we thank you for recognizing Kenyans as your 48th County when you addressed Kenyans in the UK last year.
-This recognition means a lot to us, and as long as the doors of engagement are fully open to us, we will not disappoint.
+The President has already recognized Kenyans as your 48th County.
+This recognition means that as long as the doors of engagement are fully open to us and we will not disappoint.

-On diaspora representation: We’re grateful to the Ministry of Foreign Affairs that has worked with us to produce the Diaspora Policy.
+On diaspora representation: The Ministry of Foreign Affairs has worked with us to produce the Diaspora Policy.
 We look forward to putting the National Diaspora Council of Kenya in place, a measure that will begin to concretize our role in developing Kenya through investment and philanthropy.

-On brain-banking: We have taken the important measure to build a database of diaspora Kenyans.
-This is primarily a voter’s database.
-It will however include a brain-bank of skilled Kenyans to allow for the reversal of brain-drain, and the government and private sector can tap into it.
-Even before its launching date, this facility has over a thousand signed up.
-We aim for a million by the end of the year.
+On brain-banking: We have taken the important measure to build a database of diaspora voters, lobbyists, investors, professionals and philanthropists.
+It will include a brain-bank of skilled Kenyans to allow for the reversal of brain-drain.
+The government and private sector can tap into it.
+It's already in operation with diaspora Kenyans signing up.

 The Kenya Scholars and Studies Association led by Dr. Kefa Otiso in Ohio is ready to teach classes in Kenya online, mentor graduate students, and travel to Kenya to teach short courses.
 We also have diaspora initiatives such as SpotBeam ready to install tele-education equipment and software in rural schools.

 On Diplomacy: We have thousands of Kenyan who are also American citizens.
-This makes them a great asset for you because their dedication is whole-heartedly to Kenya.
-Even when we complain against insecurity, corruption and biting poverty at home, and rightly so, we still invest our hearts and harvest in Kenya.
-Dual citizens have lobbying power in the US.
+This makes them a great asset for Kenya because as dual citizens, they have lobbying power in the US.
 There already exists a foundation for this, with a good number of savvy Kenyans who lobby Congress occasionally.
 We can influence policies on issues such as security, trade and tourism in favor of Kenya.
-Put us to good use.

 Mkawasi Mcharo Hall